 Topics in Time-based Media Art Conservation

 The Conservation Center’s public events are organized by Hannelore Roemich and Christine Frohnert and are generously supported by the Andrew W. Mellon Foundation.
-The list of upcoming presentations is given below.
+The list of upcoming and past presentations is given below.
 A video of each lecture is archived and available after the event in the Institute's video archive.

 Take A Deep Breath: A Case Study of Authenticity in Installation Art